 At this time, Vehicle-to-grid (V2G) is currently not available, but it is on our roadmap for future integration as the technology matures.

-Preventative maintenance for the Lightning Electric Vehicle is minimal, consisting mainly of regular multi-point vehicle and component inspections.
+Preventative maintenance for Lightning ZEV vehicles is minimal, consisting mainly of regular multi-point vehicle and component inspections.
 Since there is no internal combustion engine, there are fewer moving parts and less scheduled maintenance.
 Regular monitoring of the cooling system, fluid levels, suspension, brakes, and tires (as with a conventional vehicle), will lead to ideal performance.
 The vehicle’s regenerative braking system results in much lower wear on the conventional brake components.
 The full maintenance schedule is provided in the documentation that accompanies the vehicle.

 As with any vehicle, component life and wear are dependent on drive cycle, route, driver behavior, environmental factors, and other variables.
 We expect the powertrain lifetime to meet or exceed the lifetime of a similarly driven internal combustion engine platform.

-The main controller on the Lightning Electric detects faults and malfunctions and determines the appropriate response.
+The main controller detects faults and malfunctions and determines the appropriate response.
 Depending on the fault, the vehicle may enter a state of reduced power and/or functionality, and in severe cases, may shut down completely.
 In addition, the fault condition is reported immediately over Lightning Insights to our service team in Loveland, CO, who will determine the appropriate action.

-All of our powertrains are CARB certified before they are commercially available.
+All of our vehicle models receive CARB certifications (executive orders) before they are commercially available.

 Battery wear and degradation arises from a variety of factors and is a natural characteristic of lithium-ion batteries, just like your cell phone battery.
-Temperature is one of the key impacts to life and health of batteries, Lightning Electric batteries employ precise active thermal management to keep battery temperatures in the ideal range.
+Because temperature is one of the key impacts to life and health of batteries, we employ precise active thermal management to keep battery temperatures in the ideal range.
 The life of a battery cell is measured in “cycles,” or how many times it is depleted and then charged completely.
 In ideal temperature and power scenarios, high-quality NMC batteries will support around 2,000 full charge-discharge cycles without showing significant degradation.
-The impact of fast charging is relative to the power level of the charger and how large the battery system is, so while fast charging could have a negative effect on battery health, Lightning Systems designs and sizes our battery capacities and other system features to optimize longevity.
+The impact of fast charging is relative to the power level of the charger and how large the battery system is, so while fast charging could have a negative effect on battery health, Lightning eMotors designs and sizes our battery capacities and other system features to optimize longevity.